 The above graph shows the completeness ratio of the LSST survey for two different survey scenarios: a survey which is optimized to look for NEOs, and a standard survey.

-The LSST will be able to detect objects as faint as 24.5 in magnitude in a 30-second visit, enabling it to detect 140-meter NEOs as far away as the Main Belt asteroids.
-Depending on survey strategies, the LSST could detect between 60-90% of all PHAs larger than 140 meters in diameter.
+Rubin Observatory will be able to detect objects as faint as 24.5 in magnitude in a 30-second visit, enabling it to detect 140-meter NEOs as far away as the Main Belt asteroids.
+Depending on survey strategies, Rubin Observatory could detect between 60-90% of all PHAs larger than 140 meters in diameter.

-The LSST will be capable of early detection as well as orbit determination.
+Rubin Observatory will be capable of early detection as well as orbit determination.
 The warning time before impact depends on the asteroid's size, its orbit, and the cadence and sensitivity of the observing system.
 For 45m objects, the LSST warning time would be about 1-3 months, depending on their orbits.
 Note that the telescope would also detect such an object during three prior close approaches.
-As an example of a very different hazardous object—the 3 km large comet C/1996 B2 Hyakutake, which passed within 0.10 AU from Earth in 1996—LSST could provide a warning time of 8 years, with over 500 observations over that period.
+As an example of a very different hazardous object—the 3 km large comet C/1996 B2 Hyakutake, which passed within 0.10 AU from Earth in 1996—Rubin Observatory could provide a warning time of 8 years, with over 500 observations over that period.